+Updated!
 Who says St. Patrick’s Day indulgences have to be loaded with fat and sugar?
-This breakfast-worthy vegan shamrock shake, which I originally posted two years ago, is not only diet-friendly, it’s also loaded with nutrients that give it a beautiful minty green hue naturally!
-I enjoy this minty shake throughout the year, but like to share the recipe for this special “green” occasion.
+This breakfast-worthy vegan shamrock shake, which I originally posted two years ago, is not only diet-friendly, it’s also loaded with nutrients that give it a beautiful green hue naturally!
+I enjoy this creamy, minty delight throughout the year, but like to share the recipe for this special “green” occasion.

-Some of you may be a bit stand-offish with some of the healthy ingredients, but I can assure you that the avocado provides creamy thickness and the greens disappear, melding into the delicious vanilla-mint flavor rather than overpowering.
-But keep in mind, the process of making this shamrock shake is just as important as the ingredients.
+Some of you may be a bit stand-offish with the ingredients, but I can assure you that the avocado provides creamy thickness and the greens disappear, melding into the delicious vanilla-mint flavor rather than overpowering.
+Nonetheless, the process of making this vegan shamrock shake is just as important as the ingredients.
 To keep it nice and thick (I like to eat it with a spoon!) and to ensure that all of the ingredients blend in completely, you will want to minimize the amount of liquid added.

 Special Diet Notes: Healthy Vegan Shamrock Shake

 - 1 very ripe, frozen, medium to large banana, broken into chunks

-- 1 ounce avocado (about ¼ of a small to medium avocado)
+- 1 ounce avocado (about ¼ of a medium avocado)

-- 1-2 romaine lettuce leaves or a handful of baby spinach
+- 1 to 2 romaine lettuce leaves or a handful of baby spinach

-- ½ cup unsweetened rice milk, almond milk, or coconut milk beverage, or more as needed (use homemade almond or cashew milk for paleo!)
+- ½ cup unsweetened rice milk, cashew milk, or coconut milk beverage (use homemade or lite coconut milk for paleo)

 - ¼ teaspoon vanilla extract

 - Sweetener to taste (see note below for options, including sugar-free)

-- Add the banana, avocado, lettuce, milk beverage or coconut milk, vanilla and ⅛ teaspoon peppermint extract to your blender, ensuring that the avocado and lettuce are closest to the blades and the frozen banana is furthest from the blades.
+- Add the banana, avocado, lettuce, milk beverage or coconut milk, vanilla and ⅛ teaspoon peppermint extract to your blender, so that the avocado and lettuce are closest to the blades and the frozen banana is furthest from the blades.